 Sadly, a lot of boards can’t carry more than 220 lbs.
 (Imagine my surprise when I went to doctor for a check-up and learned that I was 207lbs.!)
 While some electric skateboards can handle that much, a lot usually start moving at slower speeds and travel for far less miles.

-Today, we’re going to take a look at 5 Electric Skateboards that were specifically designed for heavier people.
-These boards were featured previously, and were cherry-picked specifically because they carry a lot of weight.
+Today, we’re going to take a look at 7 Electric Skateboards that were specifically designed for heavier people.
+These boards were cherry-picked specifically because they carry a lot of weight.

-First, let’s talk specs.
-This baby rides top speeds of 23mph and rides for a maximum of 22 miles.
+It runs at top speeds of 23mph and rides for a maximum of 22 miles.
 When the battery runs out, the QU4TRO needs only 3 hours to fully recharge.
 This is a staggeringly-short amount of time, considering how huge this electric skateboard is.
 (Least of all considering the motor pumps out a roaring 1600W.)
-At just 17 lbs. itself, the Acton Blink QU4TRO carries up to 280lbs. maximum.
+At just 17 lbs. itself, the Acton Blink QU4TRO carries up to 280lbs.
+Maximum.

 It’s important to keep in mind that this list is by no means exhaustive.
 However, you’re going to be hard-pressed to find high quality eSk8boards (at reasonable prices) that carry so many pounds per board.
 Remember, these were specifically designed for heavier-set people who may have problems going faster on other, more popular electric skateboards.
 I’m sure you’ve noticed that a lot of these boards can travel over 15 miles.
 Although this is only a guide, if you see a board you like it’s wise to do more research to find out whether it truly is the board that’s made for you.